 Arrival airport and pickup in Botswana

-From the airport, you’ll take a stunning three-hour drive in the back of a land cruiser to our base camp in Wild at Tuli nature reserve.
+From the airport, you’ll take a stunning three-hour drive (six hours from Gaborone) to our base camp in Wild at Tuli nature reserve.

 Booking your flights to Botswana